Code of Conduct

 Reports will be addressed by the 17th ICMGP Code of Conduct Committee, consisting of 3–5 members from ExCo and SSC.

 In case of harassment, the concerned individual will be asked to stop the offensive behavior immediately.
-Actions may start from a verbal warning, to a removal from the conference, without any refunds.
+Actions may start from a verbal warning to removal from the conference without any refunds.
 If a report is made before the conference takes place, the individual will be politely advised not to attend the conference, and their registration will not be accepted.

-For scientific of ethical misconduct, a warning may be issued, which may be followed by expulsion.
+For scientific or ethical misconduct, a warning may be issued, which may be followed by expulsion.